jordanul/MS-Project-1/README.md

 ## Project Planning & User Experience (UX)

 With the principles of design I have followed the five planes of stratergy, Scope, Structure & Surface.
-My aim is to make my website as responsive, clear, accessible and eye catching.
+My aim is to make my website as responsive, clear, accessible and eye catching in order to be appealing to both business and regular patrons.

 ### Purpose of the Website